WenSimEHRP/bad-apple-grf/readme.md

 - internet connection

 Note that when using fast-forward the sound will not be fast-forwarded.
 The music will continue playing, even if you abandon the game.
-It will only stop when it ends or you quit the game.
+It will only stop when it ends or when you quit the game.

 Building: